 Amy provides consultation services that emphasize evidence-based research and programming to facilitate policy change in the areas of education and mental health.
-She also serves on the board of Mental Health America, a leading national advocacy organization based in the Washington, DC area, focused on giving a voice to all people with mental health conditions and addictions.
-Amy is also the education director for The Kennedy Forum.
+She is also the education director of The Kennedy Forum.

 Amy holds a Bachelor of Science degree in Elementary Education from Pennsylvania State University and a Master of Science in Environmental Education from Nova Southeastern University.
 As part of her training, Amy has also obtained certification as a highly qualified instructor in the subjects of Science, English and History.
 Amy, her husband, former Congressman Patrick J. Kennedy, and their children live in southern New Jersey.